 Following the reinsurance agreement with National Indemnity, responsibility for paying claims and collecting reinsurance falls to RMSL.
 As a result, the Group's key area of risk is the ability of National Indemnity to pay amounts as they fall due under the retrocession agreement.
-During the year the rating by Standard and Poor's of National Indemnity reduced from AAA to AA+, its second highest available rating.
-National Indemnity's credit rating by Moody's Investor Services also reduced from Aaa to Aa1 during the year.
+During 2009 the rating by Standard and Poor's of National Indemnity reduced from AAA to AA+, its second highest available rating.
+National Indemnity's credit rating by Moody's Investor Services also reduced from Aaa to Aa1 in 2009.
+There has been no further change in these ratings since then.
 National Indemnity currently carries the second highest credit rating of AM Best and Fitch.

-To manage the Group's risk in this area further, the Group is entitled to require National Indemnity to post a letter of credit or to establish a trust fund equal to 102% or 125% of its net liabilities under the agreement (providing that this does not exceed the reinsurance cover purchased) plus estimated operating expenses, if National Indemnity's rating drops below AA-or A-, respectively.
+To manage the Group's risk in this area, the Group is entitled to require National Indemnity to post a letter of credit or to establish a trust fund equal to 102% or 125% of its net liabilities under the agreement (providing that this does not exceed the reinsurance cover purchased) plus estimated operating expenses, if National Indemnity's rating drops below Standard and Poor's AA- or A- ratings, respectively.